 Jessie lives in Berwick.
+Nolan’s interview of Jessie was a highlight of our 2019 festival.
 Her short story collection, An Account of the Decline of the Great Auk, According to One who Saw It, won the Edge Hill Prize and a Somerset Maugham Award.
 Her novel Sight was shortlisted for the Women’s Prize and the James Tait Black Memorial Prize.
-Jessie’s next novel, The High House, will be published in 2021.
+Jessie’s next novel, The High House, will be published in April 2021.

-This event is sponsored by Robert J. Hales Limited
+This event is generously sponsored by Robert J. Hales Limited (click for further information)

 ‘Greengrass is undoubtedly that rare thing, a genuinely new and assured voice in prose.
 Her work is precise, properly moving, quirky and heartfelt’.
 A. L. Kennedy on An Account of the Decline of the Great Auk, According to One who Saw It